tpaape/RNAseq_Miniworkshop/Processing Raw RNAseq Data into Counts.md

       --sjdbGTFtagExonParentGene ID \
       --runThreadN 8

+- Close and save the file
+- To generate the index file run

+      qsub rhizobia_STAR_index.pbs

 ### Concatenating genomes (optional) ###
 ### Mapping reads to indexed reference genome ###
 - Create a new pbs file for mapping the Medicago reads to the indexed genome file